IanBrettell/PhD-thesis/docs/01-Introduction.md

 Watson and Crick built their complete model in the first week of March 1953, and, following consultations with Wilkins and Franklin, who both approved of the model, published their landmark paper on 25 April titled *Molecular structure of nucleic acids: a structure for deoxyribose nucleic acid* [@watsonMolecularStructureNucleic1953].
 Theirs was accompanied by two others: one by Gosling and Franklin with crystallographic evidence for the double-helical structure including photo 51 [@franklinMolecularConfigurationSodium1953]; and another by Wilkins corroborating the evidence further with experimental data from DNA crystals [@wilkinsMolecularStructureNucleic1953].
 For their discovery, Watson, Crick, and Wilkins were awarded the Nobel Prize in 1962.
 Unfortunately, Franklin had died two years earlier from ovarian cancer, and so was not nominated.

 It is worth noting that both Watson and Crick have since made a number of controversial comments about eugenics, race and intelligence.
-For instance, in 2015 Watson said:

 In 1970, while reading Karl Pearson's biography of Francis Galton in 1970, Crick wrote to Bernard Davis of Harvard University and said: